Chargers sign Derwin James to 4-year, $76.5M extension - WHIZ News

+“This wasn’t like every other big contract that gets signed, because you know what he had to go through in order to make it to this point in his career,” coach Brandon Staley said.
+“He overcame a lot to earn this contract, and he earned every cent of it.
+He was a big, big leader for us today out there.”

 The deal includes $42 million in guaranteed salary.
-James is going into his fifth season and was expected on the field when the Chargers begin two days of joint practices with the Dallas Cowboys.
-He did not participate in the first two weeks of practice and took part only in walkthroughs as the two sides worked on an extension.
+James did not participate in the first three weeks of practice and took part only in walkthroughs as the two sides worked on an extension.

+“I’m feeling amazing,” said James after the Chargers completed the first day of joint practices with the Dallas Cowboys.
+There was never a doubt in my mind (the deal would get done).
+I just tried to do what I could as a player to come out here every day and get better in the ways that I could.”

 James’ deal eclipses the four-year, $72.98 million extension Pittsburgh’s Minkah Fitzpatrick signed in June.
 That included $36 million in guaranteed salary.